bitcoinbrisbane/BitPoker/README.md

 ## Hand Contract
 1. Number and position of players
 2. Private Key.
-Each hand also includes some entropy so hands can not be pre computed.
-The dealer creates the GUID.
+Each hand also includes a private key to add entropy so hands can not be pre computed.
+The dealer creates the private key.

 ```
 <Hand Key="HBFwc/qnlFqkxwiXTmNkXw==">